A brief history of Baldwin

 Bethel Chapel, Baldwin's first documented church, was established in 1810 in an old abandoned schoolhouse (built around 1738) situated on the west side of today's Grand Avenue at St. Luke's Place.
 The Methodist house of worship doubled as our first schoolhouse and gave the area one of its numerous names, Bethel.

 A handsome church, with a towering steeple, on Merrick Road and Harrison Avenue, now serves as the hamlet's oldest denomination.
 Our Catholic population has been attending services at St. Christopher's for over a century, although today in a building constructed in the 1950's.
-Altogether, thirteen churches and synagogues now share the patronage of thousands of families.
+Numerous churches and synagogues now serve the community.

 now known as Merrick Road.
 This brought about several inns for weary travelers, one of which is still standing today.
 The structure, located at the corner of Merrick Road and Milburn Avenue now houses a gas station.

 Baldwin Inn, on the corner of Merrick Road and Grand Avenue was another popular old inn.
-Sadly, that building is long gone and the corner is now occupied by a vacant store.
+Sadly, that building is long gone.
 That inn was owned by F.W.
 Baldwin who was an early settler and popular politician whose family ultimately gave our community its name.

 Boats were a natural form of transportation as well.
 Lott's Landing, on the shore of Milburn Creek and Baldwin Bay, became the focal point of the area's shipping industries.
 Exotic imports as well as local specialties like shellfish and lumber all passed through here.